Protecting The Environment

 November 2023: Environment Agency’s Tidal Walls Project spent a team-building day at the station making a start on the forecourt area.

 February 2024: Accumulated rubbish and biomass was cleared from behind the fence along the station path by Spruce Gardening and Tree Care.
-A biodegradable membrane was laid with wood chips once again provided by Stubbs Copse Woodyard
+A biodegradable membrane was laid with wood chips once again provided by Stubbs Copse Woodyard.

 March 2024: Network Rail arranged for a team from SNC Forestry Limited to carefully remove diseased and dangerous branches and trees.
 They also pruned for tree health and to allow more light, donating us the resulting woodchips and small logs.

 July 2024 - August 2024: 'No mow' signs and bug hotels have been installed along the pathway.
 A new planter with attached signage funded by Visit Arundel and additional signage provided by Arundel Agenda 21 has been placed near the platform exit to encourage people to use the pathway under the bridge.
-A series of sunflower mosaics created by local primary school children with the help of a few talented adults is being installed along the entrance to the station path.
-Each panel has been sponsored by a local business/organisation.
-Frances Knight has loaned a landscape painting of the Arun Valley to the train station waiting room and the South Downs National Park Authority will provide a new display to accompany it.
-We are developing plans for a sculpted bench in the forecourt.
+Frances Knight loaned a landscape painting of the Arun Valley for the Waiting Room at this station, thus launching Greening Arundel’s Nature in Art: Art in Nature initiative.

 Pollinator Garden

 Brainchild of the Bee Project, the Pollinator Garden was designed by the Castle’s Head Gardener, Martin Duncan and planted by his team.
 Since then it has been tended on a weekly basis by members of the Green Team.
 In 2024, a wildflower strip was added and a large bug hotel installed.
 Locals and visitors alike enjoy this tranquil spot.
+Thanks to Arun District Council, a bee bench was installed in spring 2025, much to the delight of local and visiting children.

 Upcycled Trough Planters